d3vilh/raspberry-gateway/README.md

    * **Shelly Plug Monitoring**: Shelly Plug dashboard. `http://localhost:3030/d/i_aeo-uMz/power-consumption`
    >**Note**: Change `localhost` to your Raspberry ip/hostname.

   If you don't see any data on dashboard - try to change the time duration to something smaller.
-If this does not helps - check via **Portainer UI** that all the exporters containers are running:
+If this does not helps - check via **Portainer UI** that all the exporters and containers are running:

   <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/portainer-run.png" alt="Running containers" width="350" border="1" />